polysyllabic/chaos/docs/chaosface.md

 * !mods voting -- List modifiers currently up for a vote

 Voting Commands (require manage_voting permission):
 * !startvote (time) -- Manually open a new vote.
-If time omitted, default vote time used
+If time omitted, default vote time is used
+* !newvote (time) -- Alias for !startvote
 * !endvote -- End an open vote immediately and choose a winner

 Modifier Credit Commands:
-* !credits (user) -- Reports number of modifier credits that the user (message author if user name ommitted) currently has
+* !credits (user) -- Reports the number of modifier credits that the user (message author if user name omitted) currently has
 * !addcredits <user> (amount) -- Add credits to user's balance.
 If amount omitted, add 1.
 Requires 'manage_credits' permission.
 * !setcredits <user> <amount> -- Sets user's balance to the specified amount.
 Requires 'manage_credits' permission.
 * !givecredits <user> (amount) -- Give some of your modifier credits to the specified user.
 If amount omitted, transfers 1 credit.